Bwc9876/git-from-scratch/index.typ

 When you change a file and commit it, Git will create a new, separate object for the new state of the file.
-For large files, this can waste a lot of space if you just change a few lines of a giant file.
+For large files, this can waste a lot of space if you just change a few lines.

 Git will occasionally \(usually when pushing) #emph[pack] objects, storing diffs between two file states instead of duplicating the contents.
 This